Fix: Can't Play MP4 Files on Windows 10/11

 2. Install the relevant MP4 codecs

-Codecs come built-in with media players.
-If your media player can’t play MP4 files on Windows 10 or Windows 11, check if it supports MP4 format.
-If it doesn’t, then install the relevant codecs.
+Codecs are usually built into media players.
+If your media player can’t play MP4 files on Windows 10 or Windows 11, check if it supports the MP4 format.
+If it doesn’t, install the relevant codecs.

 • Open Windows Media Player.